AbhishekU19/JDBC-Truck-Management-System/README.md

 # JDBC-Truck-Management-System

+# Truck Management System

-A Truck Management System built using Java, JDBC, and MySQL to manage fleet data such as truck details, drivers, routes, and cargo information.
-The project allows adding, updating, &amp; deleting records in the MySQL database and showcases the use of JDBC.
-Designed to provide a practical learning experience with database-driven applications using Java.
+A Truck Management System built using Java, JDBC, and MySQL to manage fleet data such as truck details, drivers, routes, and cargo.

+## Features
+- Add, update, delete records for trucks, drivers, routes, and cargo
+- Uses Java, JDBC, MySQL for database management

+## Technologies Used
+- **Java**: Programming language
+- **JDBC**: Database connectivity
+- **MySQL**: Database